richardhuskey/asteroid_impact/src/doc/step-game.rst

     The number of incoming trigger pulses until this step automatically advances.
 When omitted, gameplay will continue until the game is forced to quit with alt+f4 or cmd+q.
 ``"levels"``
     The filename for the JSON file with the list of levels.
 See :doc:`makelevelpy` for information about creating levelss, and :doc:`leveljson` for information about the JSON format for levels themselves.
+``"game_element_opacity"``
+    The apparent opacity of the game elements, from 0 (completely invisible) to 255 (fully opaque, default).
+64 is pretty dim but still sort of playable.

 JSON Configuration for ``game-adaptive`` Step